Whatsapp Icon

 • Breathing Exercises: Practices such as pursed-lip breathing or diaphragmatic breathing can enhance lung capacity and ease breathing difficulties.

-• Mindfulness and Meditation: These practices can help manage stress, anxiety, and improve overall emotional well-being.
+• Mindfulness and Meditation: These practices can help manage stress, and anxiety, and improve overall emotional well-being.
 Guided meditation apps or local classes can provide support.

 • Creative Hobbies: Engaging in hobbies such as painting, writing, or playing music can be therapeutic and offer a sense of accomplishment and joy.